-1st Offense 1-3 days ISS
+Consequences for item 3: 1-3 days ISS

 2nd Offense 1-3 days OSS and possible recommendation for expulsion

 DRUG TESTING PROGRAM

 The Board recognizes the learning opportunities for students through involvement in athletics and other extracurricular activities are important.
 The Board also recognizes and accepts responsibility to take a stand against the use of unauthorized or illegal drugs or substances by students.